 Why the letter from the feds was so important

 For construction to begin, regional leaders needed documented approval from the Federal Transit Administration (FTA) saying it was prepared to pay its share (a little less than half) of the project’s price tag, which currently stands at $2.003 billion.
 That letter arrived Wednesday afternoon.
-Known as a “Letter of No Prejudice,” it kicked off a series of procedural steps by local authorities to finalize their plans for what is the biggest infrastructure project in state history.“This is a day we’ve been waiting for for a long, long time.
-We’ve been fighting for this,” said Hennepin County Commissioner Peter McLaughlin, who has long championed the project.
+Known as a “Letter of No Prejudice,” it kicked off a series of procedural steps by local authorities to finalize their plans for what is the biggest infrastructure project in state history.

 The letter gives the green light to local authorities — specifically the Hennepin County Board of Commissioners — to start writing checks for construction with assurance the federal government will reimburse them.
 That means regional leaders will be spending local tax dollars while they complete an application for what’s called a Full Funding Grant Agreement through the FTA.
 If all goes according to plan, local authorities will get that grant next spring.